yunwi5/code-like-pro/README.md

 Special acknowledgement to our client <strong>Paul Denny</strong> who gave us an amazing project opportunity and constantly gave us great feedback.
 <br />
-Acknowledgement to COMPSCI 399 lecturer <strong>Asma</strong> who gave us great feedback on our project throughout the semester.
+Acknowledgement to COMPSCI 399 lecturer <strong>Asma Shakil</strong> who gave us great feedback on our project throughout the semester.
 <br />
 Acknowledgement to Vercel that powers our frontend application.
 <br />